gracemmaloney/National-Park-Journal-and-Learn_HCI584/README.md

 2. From the Journal tab, you can create a new journal entry by clicking the 'Create new journal entry' button.
 <img width="928" alt="Step 2" src="https://github.com/gracemmaloney/National-Park-Journal-and-Learn_HCI584/assets/133996701/66cf239f-d7d6-41a7-b05c-bae29707bd6b">

 3. A new window will appear where you can select the national parked visited, enter details and memories from your visit, upload an image from your visit, rate the national parked visited, and justify your rating.
-If the contents of this window appear cut off, resize the height of the window with your mouse and a scrollbar will appear!
+Optionally, for easy uploading of images, I would first save the image in the Journal Photos folder.
+Also, if the contents of this window appear cut off, resize the height of the window with your mouse and a scrollbar will appear!
 <img width="726" alt="Step 3" src="https://github.com/gracemmaloney/National-Park-Journal-and-Learn_HCI584/assets/133996701/29b0a924-e7b9-45a7-847d-cc14cc297ab6">

 4. Once the journal entry has been completed, you can click the 'Save' button to save your journal entry.
 If you begin to enter a new journal entry and wish to discard it, you can click the 'Cancel' button.